Hitijahujessy/jaarverslagproject_v2/README.md

 - [Rate Limiting](#rate-limiting)

 ## What is AIConvoKit?
-When you need to find information in an important document, it's likely that you'll be having a hard time with finding the correct information.
-That's no surprise: a lot of these documents contain a lot of in-depth information so it might be like you're searching for a needle in a haystack.
-This is where AIConvoKit comes in!

-Our goal is to not only simplify the creation of chatbot assistants, but to push the boundaries of how useful a chatbot can be.
-Using AIConvoKit, it's as simple as giving the assistant a name, a simple instruction, and a document.
-AIConvoKit will do the rest.
-From annual reports to contracts, finding the right information will be a breeze.
-We will also provide an embeddable chat for you to put on your website.
+In today's digital age, sifting through extensive documents for specific information can feel like searching for a needle in a haystack.
+The sheer volume of in-depth material often makes this task daunting and time-consuming.
+Enter AIConvoKit, your innovative solution designed to revolutionize the way we interact with and extract information from documents.

+AIConvoKit aims to radically simplify the creation of chatbot assistants while expanding their capabilities to unprecedented levels.
+With AIConvoKit, setting up your assistant is as easy as naming it, providing a simple directive, and uploading the document.
+Our cutting-edge technology takes care of the rest, making the retrieval of information from complex documents, such as annual reports and contracts, effortlessly efficient.

+Moreover, AIConvoKit enhances your digital presence by offering an embeddable chat feature for your website.
+This allows your clients or team members to interact directly with the chatbot, obtaining the information they need in real-time.
+Transform the way you manage and access information with AIConvoKit, where convenience meets innovation..

 ### How does it work?
 - Create an assistant by giving it a name, a simple instruction and, optionally, a document